TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ## "Feature Factories"

-When you only do the "engineering" bits of capital A Agile in isolation of the "value bits", you get a Feature Factory.
+When you only do the "engineering" bits of capital-A-Agile without the value bits, you get a Feature Factory.

+Did I mention that [you have to do all the things](./Agile_WhatsThePoint.md)?

-Delivering "what the customer wants" quickly, and with high-quality code, and few mistakes, to a solid cadence.
+Feature Factories deliver "what the customer wants" quickly, and with high-quality code, and few mistakes, to a solid cadence.
 Everyone is jolly, busy and jolly busy.
 Story points get chewed through, and the burn-down burns down to ashes every sprint.

 Nobody important *actually* cares or uses the software you deliver.
+Your revenue dries up.
+Often your software costs more to run and maintain than people are willing to pay for it (remember, Value = Benefits **minus** Costs).

+Your runway shortens.
+Your company goes bust.
+In the good old days when Quantitative Easing meant there was a sturdy flow of freshly dreamt-up cash into Venture Capitalists pockets, you could always get another job, but I hear tell that its not so easy these days.

 ## Bad programming